- Search The Registry

 He was married twice, secondly to Deborah White and previously to Estelle Bowser.
 The retired Major League Baseball player Chris Chambliss is his cousin.
-In 1985, White moved to Rochester, NY where he owned and operated a couple of McDonald's restaurants until the early 1990s.
+In 1985, White moved to Rochester, NY, where he owned and operated a couple of McDonald's restaurants until the early 1990s.
 In 2009, White and his wife owned a restaurant, JoJo's West, in Maynard, Massachusetts.
 He also appeared in the movies 1980's Inside Moves and 2007's The Game Plan.
 In 2010, White underwent a procedure to remove a tumor on the back of his brain.
 In 2012, He started the Jo Jo White Foundation to support brain cancer research.
 Previously (1994), he led the Jo Jo White Growth League for children in middle school.